IBM-Cloud/ansible-collection-ibm/docs/ibm_container_alb_create.rst

     The version of the network load balancer that you want to use for the ALB.

-  enable (False, bool, True)
-    If set to true, the ALB is enabled by default.
+  ingress_image (False, str, None)
+    The type of Ingress image that you want to use for your ALB deployment.

+  vlan_id (True, str, None)
+    (Required for new resource) The VLAN ID that you want to use for your ALBs.

   cluster (True, str, None)
     (Required for new resource) The ID of the cluster that the ALB belongs to.

-  vlan_id (True, str, None)
-    (Required for new resource) The VLAN ID that you want to use for your ALBs.

   alb_type (True, str, None)
     (Required for new resource) The type of ALB that you want to create.

-  ingress_image (False, str, None)
+  zone (True, str, None)
-    The type of Ingress image that you want to use for your ALB deployment.
+    (Required for new resource) The zone where you want to deploy the ALB.

   id (False, str, None)